WDuesenberg/react-weather/README.md

+#React Weather App

 Overview
-The React Weather application allows users to input any city in the world and then recieve the up tp date seven day forecast for that city.
+The React Weather application allows users to input any city in the world and then receive the up tp date seven day forecast for that city.
 Users may also click on a certain day to get more specific weather information according to the day they have selected.